jamesfang87/Basic-Hand-Gesture-Recognition/README.md

-This project was created as a precursor to a dictionary search for ASL.
+This project was created as a precursor to a large vocabulary dictionary search for ASL.